 The prior theme to this, Oscurita di Xehanort, sounded way more fitting for an epic battle.
 The choir backing makes the song soar to an epic scale with the exquisite suite of strings and percussion driving the theme forward with callbacks to previous fights from the series.
 Honestly, it sounds like two different composers worked on this game at times; one that’s sensational and one that hasn’t got any grasp of what a world theme should sound like.

 Kingdom Hearts 3 was a long time coming, and fortunately, the game met my high expectations.
 The combat is thrilling, albeit very easy, the game looks gorgeous with wonderful lighting and vivid colours, and the story wraps up an almost two-decade long saga in a satisfying fashion.
 With its fascinating ending, Kingdom Hearts 3 is an excellent guiding key to the future of the series.

 Kingdom Hearts 3

 - A graphical work of wizardry

 - The combat has never felt better with exciting moves and a lot at your disposal

 - The story somehow was able to wrap up the saga well with a fascinating look into the future

 - The very easy difficulty downplays the epic scale of the fights

-- The story will be confusing to those who have only played the mainline games or none at all
+- The story will be confusing to those who have only played the mainline games

 - Square Enix spoiled way too much of the storyline and gameplay features in its trailers